Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Human_Practices.md

 hospital.
 You can view more detailed information about these meetings on [the planning page of our wiki](/Planning).

-We considered designing a faster way of diagnosing CRE in patients.
-However, after speaking to a palliative medicine consultant and an orthopaedic surgeon, we found out that hospitals nearly always already know what bacteria they are treating, especially because patients with CRE are likely already diagnosed with
-E. coli and on the correct treatment pathways (although the treatment is not working due to resistance).
-Furthermore, during a meeting with Dr Richard Hastings later that month, he informed us that there are many legal restrictions and regulations surrounding the use of biological products on humans.
-This led us to the realisation that it would be much more difficult to design a rapid detection method to diagnose human patients with CRE, and even longer to theoretically get it approved and certified for use in hospitals.
-As a result, while potentially useful it would take a long time to deploy, and other methods could start tackling the problem faster.
+While we originally considered designing a faster way of diagnosing CRE in patients, we encountered two problems.
+After speaking to a palliative medicine consultant and an orthopaedic surgeon, we found out that hospitals nearly always already know what bacteria they are treating.
+While they do not know whether said bacteria has any resistances, it does make diagnosing CRE more generally a superfluous task.
+Instead, trying to identify resistances more specifically would be more useful.
+Secondly, during a meeting with Dr Richard Hastings later that month, he informed us that there are many legal restrictions and regulations surrounding the use of biological products on humans.
+That meant it would be difficult to design a rapid detection method to diagnose human patients with CRE.
+It would also take much longer to theoretically get it approved and certified for use in hospitals.
+As a result, we looked at other ways to detect CRE.

 {{< centeredImage
         src="/assets/content/planning/Richard_Hastings_meeting.png"
         alt="A photo of our meeting with Richard Hastings" caption="A photo of our meeting with Richard Hastings" >}}

-Following Dr Richard Hastings advice, we decided that containing the spread of CRE by targeting reservoirs like sinks and faucets would have a bigger impact and be more achievable.
-One reason was that it would work to prevent patients from becoming infected in the first place rather than just diagnosing one patient's specific stage of antibiotic resistance.
-Another important reason was that regulations around surface testing are far more relaxed and require far less time to be tested and approved, leading to an earlier potential deployment of our product.
-As a result, we designed our product to be used to test surfaces for seamless integration into current procedures, as any swabs currently taken for CRE can also be used with our device.
-It would also be relatively easy to adapt out product for direct patient testing, and while this is not the direct focus of our product in aims of a fast deployment, we decided it was something worth exploring as possible follow up to the deployment of our surface testing kit.
+Following Dr Hastings' advice, we decided that containing the spread of CRE by targeting reservoirs like sinks and faucets would have a bigger impact and be more achievable.
+This would work to prevent patients from becoming infected in the first place rather than just diagnosing one patient's specific stage of antibiotic resistance.
+Furthermore, regulations around surface testing are far more relaxed and require far less time to be tested and approved, leading to an earlier potential deployment of our product.
+As a result, we designed our product to be used to test surfaces.
+This would seamlessly integrate into current procedures, as any swabs already taken for CRE can also be used with our device.
+Furthermore, adapting our product for direct patient testing in the future would be technically easy.
+While patient testing is not the direct focus of our product in aims of a fast deployment, we consider it something possibly worth exploring in the future.

-Furthermore, if our product contained living cells, an orthopaedic surgeon we contacted informed us that the risk of contamination meant it would not get approval to be used in a hospital environment.
-This led us to investigate the possibility of designing a cell-free system, where living cells would be lysed, and the final product would only contain the necessary components from those cells with no risk of contamination.
+Another important consideration was the safety of the contents of our testing kit, to ensure regulatory compliance.
+After our meeting with Dr Hastings we were inclined to look further into regulations, to ensure our final product was viable.
+These inquires made us realise the use of malachite green, a strong irritant, in our testing kit was a potential issue.
+Therefore we further adapted our product by using a combination of iSpinach, a safer RNA, and harmless fluorophore called DFHBI for the same purpose.
+The use of living cells in our testing kit further also proved a problem.
+An orthopaedic surgeon we contacted informed us that the risk of contamination meant our product would possibly not get approval for use in hospitals.
+This led us to investigate the possibility of designing a cell-free system, where living cells would be lysed.
+Our goal was to design the final product such that it would only contain the necessary components from those cells, with no risk of contamination.
+In these ways, safety and adherence to regulations were central to the development process.

 {{< div_end >}}